Bridging the Sim-to-Real Gap from the Information Bottleneck Perspective: Environment Setting

 \subsection{Details of Legged Robot Benchmark}

+We develop our codes based on \citet{WALKINMIN}.
 We create 4096 environment instances to collect data in parallel.
 In each environment, the robot is initialized with random poses and commanded to walk forward at $v_x^{cmd}= 0.4m/s$.
 The robot receives new observations and updates its actions every 0.02 seconds.
-Similar to \citet{WALKINMIN}, we generate different sets of terrain, including smooth slope, rough slope, stairs up, stairs down, and discrete obstacle, with varying difficulty terrain levels.
+Similar to \citet{WALKINMIN}, we generate different sets of terrain, including smooth slope, rough slope, stairs up, stairs down, wave, and discrete obstacle (see Fig.~\ref{fig:terrain} for visualization), with varying difficulty terrain levels.
 At training time, the environments are arranged in a $10\times20$ matrix with each row having terrain of the same type and difficulty increasing from left to right.
 We train with a curriculum over terrain where robots are first initialized on easy terrain and promoted to harder terrain if they traverse more than half its length.
 They are demoted to easier terrain if they fail to travel at least half the commanded distance $v_x^{cmd}T$ where $T$ is the maximum episode length.

 The parameters of dynamic and heights of surroundings are defined as privilege parameters in this environment, as they can only be accessed in simulation but masked in the real world.
 The Heights of surroundings is an ego-centric map of the terrain around the robot.
 In particular, it consists of the height values $m_t = \{h(x, y) | (x, y) \in P\}$ at 187 points $P=\{-0.8,-0.7,\ldots,0.7,0.8\}\times\{-0.5,-0.4,\ldots,0.4,0.5\}$.
-And the randomization range of dynamic parameters is shown in Table~\ref{table:legged_robot}.
+The randomization range of dynamic parameters is shown in Table~\ref{table:legged_robot}.
+We use the same reward function for our method and all baselines, including task rewards following \cite{WALKINMIN} and style rewards (given by Adversarial Motion Priors \cite{Escontrela2022AdversarialMP}) following \cite{Wu2023LearningMG,Wang2023LearningRA}.